RealSafner/Tenko/README.md

 ## Features

+- **Flexible** and **lightweight** programming language.
-- Syntax highlighting for **Tenko** source code
+- Syntax highlighting for **Tenko** source code.
+- **Automatic memory management**, with the option for manual memory control.
+- Constantly evolving with new libraries and features being added.
-- Language configuration for better coding experience
+- Language configuration for a better coding experience.
-- Customizable settings for Tenko code

 ## Installation